 Coronavirus: Schools, colleges and metro train services still remain shut

-New Delhi, June 22: Amid the ongoing crisis due to the novel coronavirus, the government has taken steps to restart the crucial functions which helps the economy.
+New Delhi, June 22: Amid the ongoing crisis due to the novel coronavirus, the government has taken steps to restart the crucial functions which help the economy.
 Among the steps announced as part of Unlock 1, the government decided to allow the functioning of shopping malls, reopening religious places and other establishments under strict guidelines.

 But, there are several other services that are still under lockdown.
 It is reportedly said that the government is planning to reopen them in the second phase of Unlock, beginning July.